Incoming and Current Students' FAQs

 When will I receive a bill from Boston College, and when is it due?

 All tuition and fees bills are sent out electronically.
 No paper bills will be mailed to your home address.
 Students are responsible for retrieving these statements and ensuring payment is made by the due date.
-Generally spring semester statements are generated in mid-November and are due December 10.
-Fall semester statements are generated in mid-June and due August 10.
+Generally fall semester statements are generated in mid-June and due August 10.
+Spring semester statements are generated in mid-November and are due December 10.
+Should either of these dates occur on a weekend or holiday, then bills will be due the previous business day.